-California Indian tribe regains part of ancestral lands
+California Indian tribe gets back Big Sur ancestral lands

 “It is beyond words for us, the highest honor,” said Tom Little Bear Nason, chairman of the tribe.
 “The land is the most important thing to us.
 It is our homeland, the creation story of our lives.
 We are so elated and grateful.”

-The land lies on the north side of the Little Sur River and encompasses old-growth redwoods, oak woodlands, meadows and endangered steelhead trout.
+The land lies on the north side of the Little Sur River, where endangered steelhead fish spawn, and encompasses old-growth redwoods, oak woodlands and meadows.

 “The property is spectacular, and on top of that it repatriates land to a tribe that has had a really hard go of it over the years,” said Sue Doroff, president of the conservancy.